Reinforcement, Punishment, Automatic, and Socially Mediated Contingencies

 Key Takeaways

-• Automatic contingencies are produced directly by the response; socially mediated contingencies require another person's action.
+• Automatic contingencies are produced directly by the response itself; socially mediated contingencies require another person to deliver the consequence.

-Reinforcement is a consequence relation in which behavior increases in future frequency, duration, magnitude, or some other dimension.
-Punishment is a consequence relation in which behavior decreases in the future.
-The definition depends on observed behavior change, not whether the consequence seems pleasant or unpleasant.
+Reinforcement is a contingent consequence relation in which behavior increases in future frequency, duration, magnitude, or another dimension.
+Punishment is a contingent consequence relation in which behavior decreases in the future.
+Both are functional definitions — they are confirmed only by an observed change in behavior, never by whether the consequence seems nice or harsh.

 Positive means a stimulus is presented or added after the response.
 Negative means a stimulus is removed, reduced, postponed, or avoided after the response.
-Positive reinforcement adds a stimulus and behavior increases.
-Negative reinforcement removes an aversive or worsening condition and behavior increases.
+The words positive and negative describe the direction of the stimulus change, like plus and minus signs in math — they carry no value judgment.

 IncreasesAddedPositive reinforcement